covidatlas/li/docs/sources.md

 ## Examples

-Annotated sample sources are in `docs/sample-sources/`, and will give you a rough idea of the shape of a source, and how it is used.
+An anotated sample source is in `docs/sample-sources/sample.js`.
+It will give you a rough idea of the shape of a source, and how it is used.

 Live sources are in `src/shared/sources/` as well.